priyamjha/ExploreSphere/README.md

 - **Technology Stack**: The tools used in the project (Django, Stripe, Folium, Ollama, etc.) are clearly explained.
 - **Usage Section**: It details how users can interact with the app, including subscription management, chatbot functionality, and exploring different regions.

-Let me know if you'd like any further changes or specific additions!